The Platform

 The Prompt Manager is the canonical source of truth for which provider runs which operation.
 Every prompt is a versioned database row, edited in the admin UI by a customer-authorized administrator and audited like any other change.
 Not an environment variable.
 Not a redeploy.
 The compliance lead can read the prompt history from the admin UI without filing a ticket.

-The result is intelligence engineered for repeatability: the same prompt produces the same shape of result tomorrow that it produces today.
+The result is intelligence engineered for repeatability: the same prompt produces the same result shape tomorrow as it does today.
 Output is not a hope.
 It is a design.
-This is what Intelligence, not AI means in practice: the model is one governed component inside an engineered system, never the system itself.
+This is what Intelligence, not AI, means in practice: the model is one governed component inside an engineered system, never the system itself.

 BWI is a single platform with many products built on it.
 The shared kernel and the products are one codebase, one schema partitioned for clarity and never reconciled, one set of conventions.
-Every product inherits identity, the intelligence layer, the relationship graph, the brand kit registry, the audit log, and the isolation model from the kernel automatically, because the kernel ships them once.
+Every product automatically inherits the identity, the intelligence layer, the relationship graph, the brand kit registry, the audit log, the isolation model, and the action bus from the core, because the core ships them once.

 Products share that one schema and call each other directly, without webhooks, integration platforms, or middleware.
-The customer’s contact in Orbit is the same contact a Foundry document binds to, the same contact a Concierge agent recognizes, the same record an Axis assessment references.
+The customer's contact in Orbit is the same contact that a Foundry document binds to, the same contact that a Concierge agent recognizes, and the same record that an Axis assessment references.
 Every cross-product call writes to the same audit trail every model call writes to.
-The connective tissue between products is the kernel itself.
+The connective tissue between products is the core itself.

 This is a platform with no inside seams.
 Every product does its specific job; every product reads from and writes to the same data.
 The customer's brand kit is the customer's brand kit everywhere.
 The customer's audit trail is one audit trail.
 The customer's isolation boundary is one isolation boundary.
 Not a federation of tools the customer paid to connect.
 One thing, with many products on it.